DCTV: Harley Quinn, Kevin Smith’s Daughter, Victim Of Human Trafficking On ‘Supergirl’ [Recap]

 Harley Quinn was on the most recent episode of Supergirl, but it wasn’t the croquet mallet-toting vixen from Gotham City who shares the DC Universe with Superman’s cousin.
 In an episode directed by Kevin Smith, his daughter Harley Quinn Smith — who was named after the popular villain from DC Comics — played Izzy, a teenager who had been kidnapped by an alien that profited from interplanetary human trafficking.

-The last time fans saw Supergirl, she was part of the epic CW Invasion! crossover series, alongside the stars of Arrow, The Flash, and DC’s Legends of Tomorrow.
-This episode showed what happens when Supergirl travels to a planet orbiting a red sun, and also marked the return of Veronica Sinclair to the series, as portrayed by Dichen Lachman.
+The last time fans saw Supergirl, she was part of the epic CW Invasion! crossover series alongside the stars of Arrow, The Flash, and DC’s Legends of Tomorrow.
+This episode showed what happens when Supergirl travels to a planet orbiting a red sun and also marked the return of Veronica Sinclair to the series, as portrayed by Dichen Lachman.

-NOTE: The following contains spoilers and a recap for Season 2, Episode 9 of Supergirl on The CW, titled “Supergirl Lives.”
+Note: The following contains spoilers and a recap for Season 2, Episode 9 of Supergirl on The CW, titled “Supergirl Lives.”

 The primary story arc of this week’s episode revolved around the fact that seemingly unrelated people were being kidnapped in National City.
 A mother of one of the kidnap victims comes to CatCo to see if the newspaper can help.
 Supergirl takes it upon herself to find the woman’s daughter, Izzy Williams, and return her to safety.
 As it turns out, Veronica Sinclair/Roulette had teamed up with a shape-shifting doctor from the planet of Maaldoria to help capture humans.